Omega-3 Fish Oil: Why Take Omega-3 Fish Oil ?

 What are these essential Omega-3 Fatty Acids?

 The most important essential fatty acids in our diet are omega-3 and omega-6 fatty acids.
+These are known as essential fatty acids because we are unable to make them in our bodies so must get them through diet.

 We obtain omega-3 fatty acids from fish oil, algae and some plant and nut oils, while omega-6 fatty acids are easily obtained from refined vegetable oils which can be found in processed foods.